 What will the typical school day look like for WOL students?

 The Learning Management System (LMS) and course materials are available 24/7; however, it is up to the family to devise a schedule that works best for their needs.
 K-5 students have additional live lessons, and the teacher will contact the families to set up a schedule which works best.
 Live sessions are recorded to allow for scheduling flexibility.
 For 7th-12th grade students, most courses are asynchronous (at the student’s own pace), but teachers are available for help.
 College Prep/Honors courses require conversations with teachers, which are scheduled on a regular basis.
 A weekly To-Do List helps to keep students on track.

 K-5 students are expected to work on school 5 hours a day — a combination of online and offline work.
 6th-12th students are expected to work at least 5.5 hours a day — a combination of online and offline work.
 Teachers will evaluate students’ progress and recommend additional rigor or courses if need be.

-Is there a deadline to enroll for the fall?
+Is there a deadline to enroll?

 Please Note: If your child has an IEP, we will need to have an IEP team discussion prior to starting online learning, so that we are sure your child’s needs can be met in an online environment.

 All teachers are PA-certified and experienced in virtual learning.
 MASD is partnering with an experienced online curriculum program to provide a quality online option for students.
 Mrs. Clark serves as the WOL Coordinator and will be the point of contact for students and families enrolled.